hs2504785/greenspace/database/README.md

 ## 📁 Overview

-This directory contains all SQL files and database utilities for the **Greenspace** application - a natural farming marketplace platform.
+This directory contains all SQL files and database utilities for the **Arya Natural Farms** application - a natural farming marketplace platform.
 The backup system ensures you can easily restore, maintain, and manage your Supabase database.

 ---